-• Continue care and monitoring. • Never leave a woman with a complication

-• Tell the woman and her family what the problem is, what you are doing to help

-• Explain to receiving provider the problem and care provided and give them a copy of her record including partograph.
-Do you communicate with referral hospital?
+- Continue care and monitoring. - Never leave a woman with a complication alone. - Tell the woman and her family what the problem is, what you are doing to help and why. - Explain to receiving provider the problem and care provided and give them a copy of her record including partograph. - Do you communicate with referral hospital?
 If so, how?
 Do you call them?
+Provide a referral note?